Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: Discussion

+\paragraph{Direction 1.} To estimate model competence across domains, existing ensemble-before-inference methods typically rely on supervised profiling data that records the correctness of model outputs, requiring non-trivial labeling effort and domain-specific annotation resources.
+Intuitively, a model’s internal state may already encode informative signals about its domain-specific expertise and reliability, which could be exploited for label-efficient profiling.
+To this end, a promising direction is to develop un-/weakly-supervised profiling strategies that infer model strengths from intrinsic signals—e.g., prediction uncertainty (entropy), self-consistency, or internal representations—thereby enabling low-cost model profiling without extensive labeled data.

+\paragraph{Direction 2.} Existing ensemble-before-inference methods are typically evaluated in closed and static settings with a fixed model pool.
+However, real-world deployments are dynamic: the set of available models and their capabilities continuously evolve, leading to shifts in the candidate model distribution.
+This calls for routing strategies that can \emph{rapidly and data-efficiently} adapt to evolving model distributions, enabling low-cost few-shot recalibration when models are added, removed, or updated.

-\paragraph{Principled span-level ensemble-during-inference approach.} Ensemble-during-inference methods based on span-level ensemble already provide an adequate granularity.
-Nevertheless, current segment segmentation techniques are still overly simplistic (e.g., rigidly defining segment lengths as fixed values, such as a 4-word sequence).
+\paragraph{Direction 3.} Span-level ensemble-during-inference methods already offer sufficient granularity and show higher performance potential compared to response-level methods~\cite{xu2025hit}.
+However, current segment segmentation techniques are still overly simplistic (e.g., rigidly defining segment lengths as a 4-word sequence).
 Shifting to a more principled segment segmentation approach could provide richer, more valuable information for the subsequent ensemble process.

-\paragraph{Sophisticated unsupervised non-cascade ensemble-after-inference approach.} To achieve optimal performance, and in cases where frequent calls to the output distributions of different models during the decoding phase are not feasible, non-cascade ensemble-after-inference approach, which integrates the responses from multiple large models to derive the final answer, is highly practical.
-However, these methods are often limited either by relying on a simplistic pairwise similarity measure between different outputs, or requiring additional generation-oriented supervised learning components, thereby sacrificing generalization.
-Hence, the development of more sophisticated, unsupervised non-cascade ensemble-after-inference methods holds considerable importance.

-\paragraph{General cascade approach.} Existing cascade methods, compared to ensemble-before-inference methods, can also address the cost-considered ensemble problem, with the added benefit of utilizing model responses during the cascade process to select the most appropriate output.
-However, most of these methods are not designed for generation tasks, and the only generation-oriented one relies on supervised learning, losing generalization.
-Thus, developing a general-purpose unsupervised cascade approach would mark significant progress.
+\paragraph{Direction 4.} Existing cascade methods, compared to ensemble-before-inference methods, can also address the cost-considered ensemble problem, with the added benefit of utilizing model responses during the cascade process to select the most appropriate output.
+However, most existing cascade methods are unable to handle open-ended generation tasks or depend on supervised learning with labeled data, thus losing generalizability.
+Therefore, developing a general unsupervised cascade approach would be of great significance.